If you’re paying your sales reps straight commission, you’re using an obsolete formula.

 This increase in information sophistication should be viewed as an opportunity for increases in sales productivity.
 With this newly acquired ability to measure the results of sales behavior more finely comes the corresponding ability to reward sales behavior more precisely.

-All of these relatively recent changes combine to create a climate where smart companies should take a close look at their current compensation plan to decide if it really is meeting their needs.
+All of these changes combine to create a climate where smart companies should take a close look at their current compensation plan to decide if it really is meeting their needs.

 1. Increase productivity — and therefore the bottom line.